 Our retail store concept, including physical layout, displays, lighting and quality of finishes, has continued to evolve over time to match the rising expectations of our customers and to keep pace with our merchandising and operating strategies.
-In recent years, our strategie focus has been on refining our new store model, improving our real estate selection process and executing on our new store opening program.
+In recent years, our strategic focus has been on refining our new store model, improving our real estate selection process and executing on our new store opening program.
 As a result, we decided to limit the investments made in our existing store base from fiscal 2000 to fiscal 2005.
 In fiscal 2006, we developed and initiated a store remodel program to update our older stores to provide a consistent shopping experience across all of our locations.
 We remodeled 6 stores in fiscal 2009.
 We believe this program will improve the appeal of our stores, drive additional customer traffic and increase our sales and profitability.
 The remodel store selection process is subject to the same discipline as our new store real estate decision process.
 Our focus is to remodel the oldest, highest performing stores first, subject to criteria such as rate of return, lease terms, market performance and quality of real estate.
-The average investment to remodel a store in fiscal 2009 was approximately \$1.00 miles and the program of the progr
+The average investment to remodel a store in fiscal 2009 was approximately \$0.9 million.
+Each remodel takes approximately 13 weeks to complete, during which time we typically keep the store open.